twig-component-tools/tct-bundle/README.md

 Component loader and pre-processor for Twig templates.

-## Project Status: ALPHA
+## Project Status: ABANDONED

-* No BC promise
+* This was a shortcut taken to allow junior/intermediate Vue.js developers to quickly jump into huge legacy Symfony/Twig templates.
-* Changes quickly with internal discussions only
+* Its only purpose was to survive a big refactoring middle-step, allowing us to move forward with Vue.js and other more suited frontend languages.
-* Open for suggestions and help
+* If you still feel like this can help you, don't hesitate to contact me.

 ## Syntax